 In the end, I enjoyed the freedom this mark has enabled me when we worked on experimental projects such as Mitro Access (below) and NotSecretApp.
 But with the ease of extrapolating this brand, I’m still unsure of how much lost traffic we suffered from the lack of brand/product recognition.

-Available for Chrome, Firefox, and Safari, this little extension lives in your browser and prompts you to save your credentials after each log in, and automatically logs you in to sites you’ve saved.
+Available for Chrome, Firefox, and Safari, this little extension lives in your browser and helps you save your account credentials on any site—and easily share (and revoke) access without sharing your password.

 As a browser extension, we can do cool things like detect what page you’re on and show you information and actions just in time for when you need it.